 When you’re talking about sunscreen, ingredients matter.
-Zinc oxide and titanium dioxide are active ingredients in mineral-based (or physical) sunscreens, like our Calming Lotion with SPF.
+Zinc oxide and titanium dioxide are active ingredients in mineral-based (or physical) sunscreens, like our Calming Lotion.
 Physical sunscreens work by deflecting or blocking the sun’s rays, unlike chemical sunscreens that absorb them.
 Some chemical filters can scatter the sun’s rays, but mostly just absorb.

 Our Calming Lotion soothes and moisturises the skin’s delicate moisture barrier while physically blocking both UVB and UVA rays.
 When comparing the two, zinc oxide is more effective because UVA and UVB rays are separated into longer UVA (UV-ageing) and shorter UVB (UV-burning), and zinc oxide blocks a significantly longer portion of UVA rays so together, these compounds provide an extremely effective defence from UV.